Ireshaprabodhani/Wire-apps-test/README.md

 ## Assumptions

 1. Font Replacement :
 The initial font has the font named as `"Kepler 3 VF Regular"`, which is an Adobe font and a paid-licensed one.
-Adobe fonts were not available, and therefore the closely resembling free font was utilized, which was `"Playfair Display"`, serif.
+I download font family and host in the GitHub.

 2. Mave System:
 The design of the templates was done manually using the correct Mave-compatible data-field attributes, in the conventional form of a boiler plate in the proprietary system of Mave, which was inaccessible.